The User Experience Monitoring Drill-Down Page (Remote and Office Users)

 • Last Mile graphs - These graphs include metrics based on two different types of probes.
 These are the probe types and the widgets shown for each:

-• Underlay - Probes sent on the unecrypted out-of-tunnel last mile connection to measure the quality of the ISP connection to the PoP, independent of the encrypted overlay.
-This helps identify and diagnose out-of-tunnel issues that could impact last-mile performance for Socket sites.
+• Underlay - Probes sent on the out-of-tunnel last mile connection, referred to as the underlay, to measure the quality of the ISP connection to the PoP, independent of the in-tunnel connection (the overlay).
+This helps identify and diagnose out-of-tunnel issues that could impact last-mile performance for Socket sites and remote users.

-• Overlay - These probes measure the quality of connection for the encrypted tunnel connection to the PoP.
+• Overlay - These probes measure the quality of connection for the Cato tunnel connection to the PoP.

 Graph